Leafwing-Studios/leafwing-input-manager/CONTRIBUTING.md

 # Contributing

 This repository is open to community contributions!

+**Development occurs on the `dev` branch, which is merged into `main` on each release.**
+This ensures the examples are in-sync with the latest release.

 There are a few options if you'd like to help:

 1. File issues for bugs you find or new features you'd like.